cossacklabs/product-docs/themis/spec/secure-cell.md

 Ultimately, AES-256 encryption algorithm works with 256-bit keys.
 Secure Cell uses _key derivation functions_ (KDF) to stretch or shrink user-provided keys to the length required by AES.
-If a passphrase is used, a special _passphrase_ KDF is employed to compensate for perhaps poorer properties of passphrases.
+If a passphrase is used, a special _passphrase_ KDF is employed to compensate for potentially poorer statistical properties of passphrases.
 See the [Encryption](#encryption) section for the details.

-Passphrase KDFs require additional parameters which need to be adjusted with time, as computer performance improves.
+Passphrase KDFs require additional parameters which need to be adjusted with time, as computers get faster.
-If Secure Cells are to be decryptable in the future, KDF parameters need to be stored with the encrypted data.
+KDF parameters need to be stored together with the encrypted data so that it can always be decrypted.
 Therefore, **Context Imprint** mode does not support passphrases as it has no spare space for the parameters.
 Requiring the users to supply KDF parameters goes against Themis design philosophy.

-Moreover, passphrase KDFs are designed to be slow.
+Moreover, passphrase KDFs are designed to be exceedingly slow.
 **Token Protect** mode is particularly useful in database contexts to encrypt individual database cells.
 This use case is pretty sensitive to performance so *key wrapping* should be preferred.
 As a result, only **Seal** mode provides passphrase support.